Enzymii/ama/readme.md

 - Use a succinct title and description.
 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
+- Chinese and English are recommended.
+Or I might have to translate it by Google.

 #### More

 - [Create your own AMA](https://github.com/Enzymii/ama/fork) (Actually I fork this from another one...
-- [Read more AMAs](https://github.com/sindresorhus/amas) (Some really funny to read XD
+- [Read more AMAs](https://github.com/sindresorhus/amas) (Some really funny to read~
 - [What's an AMA?](https://en.wikipedia.org/wiki/Reddit#IAmA_and_AMA) (An interesting thing, isn't it?